 From Sanskrit origin, the term “Saadhoo” (also spelt Sadhu – ਸਾਧੂ), there are several possible interpretations means: good, right, holy, virtuous, a saintly person, straight, unerring…

-The term Sant (ਸੰਤ) is derived from the Sanskrit sat (ਸਤ) and has several possible interpretations means: true, real, honest, right, pure, saintly, holy… Its root meaning is “one who knows the truth” or “one who has experienced Ultimate Reality.”
+The term Sant (ਸੰਤ) is derived from the Sanskrit sat (ਸਤ) and has several possible interpretations such as: true, real, honest, right, pure, saintly, holy… Its root meaning is “one who knows the truth” or “one who has experienced Ultimate Reality.”

-It appears that in the SGGS the word Sant is used in three ways: for God, for the Guru, and for God’s true devotees.
+It appears that in the Sri Guru Granth Sahib (SGGS) the word Sant is used in three ways: for God, for the Guru, and for true Bhagat (Gurmukh, Daas Jan…).

 Such pure devotee is not fettered by ceremonies, taboos and rituals.
 He is pure in thought, word and deed (Mann, Bachan and Karma).
 He is a man of Perfection (Pooran Pada) who lives a dedicated life of remembering God, helping others remember Him and act in His name, and always looking for opportunities to serve God through selflessly serving humanity, etc. Thus, he is the spiritual force who touches the inner lives of others in transforming ways.
 He is the one who has completely “conquered” his mind.
 He is a living liberated (Jeevanmukta), Enlightened (Gurmukh).
 He is the person of total non-attachment, full Awareness (non-mechanical), wisdom, understanding, ethics, truth (Sach Khand), Sahaj, peace, calm, serenity, tranquility, centeredness, selflessness, humility, compassion, contentment, collectedness, poise, self-mastery, and so on.
 He is even-minded and simple-hearted: he is neither cunning, nor corrupted, nor scheming, etc.